-Although she was not medically trained, the nun Mother Teresa is remembered for her compassion and care for sick and suffering people.
+Although she was not medically trained, people remember Mother Teresa for her compassion and care for sick and suffering people.
 I had an unexpected chance “encounter” with Mother Teresa .

 A few years ago I went to Peoria Illinois for medical training for a new job.
 I had never been there before so one afternoon I did some exploring.